Giclee Prints As Pret-a-porter

-If you will pardon the pun, it’s spilt milk, so let’s not debate the issue.
-I find more artists and top drawer printers have stopped using the term, but it is difficult since it’s use has passed in the lexicon of the average art buyer.
+If you will pardon the pun, it’s spilled milk, so let’s not debate the issue.
+I find more artists and top-drawer printers have stopped using the term, but it is difficult since its use has passed in the lexicon of the average art buyer.

 The comparison to me is valid.
-Haute couture is about one-of-a-kind orginal garments made with creativity and to the highest standards.
-Certainly, all self-respecting artists commit to such standards when they create their original works.
+Haute couture is about one-of-a-kind original garments made with creativity and to the highest standards.
+Indeed, all self-respecting artists commit to such measures when they create their original works.

 Making giclees prints of your work is not a cure for original art that is not selling.
 However, if you find your work sells when seen by enough of the right buyers, then you are a great candidate to start adding giclee prints into the mix of what you offer to buyers.